NoXXoN123/waterfox-origin/README.md

-# Waterfox origin mod n\
+# Waterfox origin mod
-This mod adds new origin called waterfox n\
+This mod adds new origin called waterfox \
-Only works with Pehkui Lib and Origins mod n\
+Only works with Pehkui Lib and Origins mod \
 Thanks to Moriya Shiine for creating Extra Origins mod that i used as a template